Gozala/workspace/pages/w3-machine.md

 	- ```ts
 	  interface SystemInvoke {
 	    can: "system/invoke"
-	    with: AccountDID // account billed for execution
-	    url: URL // REST endpoint
+	    with: FunctionDID // It is an Account DID function was deployed at
 	    data: CarCID  // DATA send to endpoint
 	  }
 	  ```